hipe/tmx/lib/skylab/face/doc/issues/052-what-is-the-deal-with-expression-agents.md

 we intentionally do not offer any cache clearing facilities: this would be a step in the wrong direction. in a mature application each action will create its own expression agent instance.

+### :#case-study-st-2: when to subclass expression agents

+the more important questions is "when *not* to?" and the answer is "usually.": the expression agent is the one component that we have no qualms about "duplication" efforts over across applications: the kinds of styles the application will need to express stem from the semantic categories it expresses itself through, and these semantics categories stem from the business concerns of the particular application.

+the subject expag is a :+#frontier node pushing forward the expag as a gateway into the broader possibilites of per-model modality adapters, which itself should be thought of as a gateway to not doing this..

+we want our business actions written for The Common Modality to be able to express its events as data divorced from presentation.

+the semi-generated target modality application adapter should be able to render this data (received as "line-items") in a form appropriate for the modality, for example a table.

+although we (for now) encourage the duplication of efforts of writing expags *across* applications, we don't want to duplicate efforts within them. however, it is a smell in the other direction to make monolithic spaghetti expags that serve all purposes for all actions of all models within the application. for this reason we have made this per-model expag subclass.

+disjoint thoughts:

+  + the procedurally generated action modality adapter should ultimately query the constant graph for customized expags.